 - How to stay current with the latest tools and techniques in digital forensics?

-A report by Technavio states that the growing adoption of cloud-based services is one of the key trends in the digital forensics market, as it allows for easy data storage and access.
 There are several other ways to stay current with the latest tools and techniques in digital forensics beyond continuing education and practical experience:

 - Research and Development.